controlmyspace/Computational-Practises-2025-sound-image-processing/Week 9: Particles, Systems/README.md

 You're a player running away from a giant space worm.
 You're a zombie and you need to collect brains to survive.
 You're a unicorn jumping from one rainbow to another.
 You collect flowers of different kinds to complete a predefined bouquet.

+<h2>Screengrabs</h2>

 <h2>Video Link</h2>

 <h2>Design Notes</h2>

+<h3>Museum Preservation game</h3>
+- archivist is saving archives

+- from destroyers (water, dust, more variables would be implemented in future).
+  - is destroyer lands on archive stack: GAME OVER, archives destroyed

+- Winner: break record of building larger and larger archive stacks (technically never ending).
+  - you are in competition with your last personal record

+- archivist character

+- archives: books (would implement in future: paintings, documents).
+More advanced graphics in general.

+- referenced on lilo stich sandwich stacker game
+  - <a href="https://www.disney--games.com/625_sandwich_stacker_32.html"> Lilo Stitch sandwich stacker game</a>